glowplug-studio/supacharger-demo/README.md

 ## Support

-If you need help with the setup, or developing in the codebase, feel free to reach out to me on Twitter [@kolbysisk](https://twitter.com/KolbySisk) - I'm always happy to help.
+If you need help contact support@glowplug.studio.

 ## Contribute